 On October 26, 2018, a purported class action complaint alleging violations of federal securities laws was filed against Bank OZK in the United States District Court for the Eastern District of Arkansas, captioned Jordan Colbert et al. v.
 Bank OZK et al., case number now 4:18-cv-793-DPM.
 Under applicable federal law, the federal district court in the Colbert Case named Strathclyde Pension Fund as the lead class plaintiff.
 The complaint, as first amended on June 21, 2019, alleged violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder, by the Bank, its CEO, George Gleason, and its CFO, Greg McKinney, for making allegedly false and misleading statements and allegedly failing to disclose material facts relating to the risk of loss regarding two commercial real estate loans.
 The first amended complaint identified the proposed class period as encompassing persons who purchased the Bank's common stock between February 19, 2016 and October 18, 2018 and sought damages against the Bank and the individual defendants.
 In May 2022, the parties entered into an agreement to settle the claims for \$45 million, and the court granted preliminary approval of the settlement in June 2022.
-The settlement is subject to final court approval and does not include or constitute an admission, concession, or finding of any fault, liability, or wrongdoing by the Bank or any other defendant.
-The Bank's insurance carriers have funded the \$45 million settlement into an escrow account as of June 30, 2022.
-If the court approves the settlement, the settlement amount will be paid from the escrow account.
+The settlement does not include or constitute an admission, concession, or finding of any fault, liability, or wrongdoing by the Bank or any other defendant.
+The Bank's insurance carriers funded the \$45 million settlement into an escrow account.
+On September 23, 2022, the court granted final approval of the settlement and entered a judgment dismissing the securities litigation.